Gaetz says he will seek to oust McCarthy as speaker this week. ‘Bring it on,’ McCarthy says

 “I think we need to rip off the Band-Aid,” said Gaetz, R-Fla.
 “I think we need to move on with new leadership that can be trustworthy.”

+McCarthy pivoted on Saturday to a bill that would draw Democratic support.
+It keeps agencies funded at current levels into mid-November and provides $16 billion in disaster relief for states and communities dealing with hurricanes and other natural disasters.
+Democrats jumped at the chance to keep the government open and both chambers passed the bill by overwhelming margins.

+Gaetz had threatened to file his ouster motion if McCarthy worked with Democrats and he said the spending package blew past spending guardrails that McCarthy had agreed to in his bid to become speaker.

-McCarthy has the support of a large majority of House Republicans, but because the GOP holds such a slim majority, he may need votes from some Democrats to keep his job.
+McCarthy has the support of a large majority of House Republicans, but because the GOP holds such a slim 221-212 majority, he may need votes from some Democrats to keep his job.
+When asked how many Republicans he had on board, Gaetz said he had enough to ensure that if McCarthy retains the speakership he would “be serving at the pleasure of the Democrats.”

 “The only way Kevin McCarthy is speaker of the House at the end of this coming week is if Democrats bail him out,” Gaetz said.

-Countering that, Rep. Mike Lawler, R-N.Y., spoke of Gaetz’s “diatribe of delusional thinking.”
-Lawler told ABC’s “This Week” that Gaetz was acting for “personal, political reasons.”
+Gaetz’s tactics have generated considerable scorn from many House Republicans.
+Rep. Mike Lawler, R-N.Y., spoke of Gaetz’s “diatribe of delusional thinking” and said Gaetz was acting for “personal, political reasons.”

+Still, McCarthy is unpopular with some within his party.
+That was on display in January when it took 15 rounds of voting to gain the support he needed within his conference to become speaker.

 The rules of the House allow for any single lawmaker — Democrat or Republican — to make a “motion to vacate the chair,” essentially an attempt to oust the speaker from that leadership post through a privileged resolution.

-In January, McCarthy, hoping to appease some on the hard right as he fought to gain their vote for speaker, agreed to give as few as five Republican members the ability to initiate a vote to remove him.
-But when that was not good enough for his critics, he agreed to reduce that threshold to one — the system that historically has been the norm.
+In January, as he ran for speaker, McCarthy agreed to give as few as five Republican members the ability to initiate a vote to remove him.
+But when that was not good enough for his critics, he reduced that threshold to one — the system that historically has been the norm.

 Proponents of allowing a lone lawmaker to file the motion said it promotes accountability, noting its long history in the House.
 The last use of the motion was in 2015, when then-Rep. Mark Meadows of North Carolina, a Republican who later became President Donald Trump’s White House chief of staff, introduced a resolution to declare the speaker’s office vacant.
 Two months later, Boehner, R-Ohio, said he would be stepping down.